egor4ka/redplane/README.md

 # Why would I use it over any other pacman wrapper?
 No idea, i created this just to test my nim knowledge, if you want a decent AUR helper check out pakku.

-# Why the fuck is it in both Nim and Bash?
-Because I have a workflow: write a utility in Bash, and then rewrite it in nim.

-# Why is there a bash version?
-It's here only for historical reasons, do not use it as it is outdated.